Friend, are you traversing through a desert?

 The Lord created our bodies to require water to survive, and what a picture that provides for our need of Him!
 The theme of water is prevalent in the Bible, because it displays the revitalizing and sustaining power of God.
 The sensation of quenching thirst is like no other, and when we envision our faith in Jesus that way, it’s completely, utterly rejuvenating.

-So the verse you’re waiting for, the verse that will supply a beautiful watering hole in the desert days of motherhood is this:
+So the verse you’re waiting for, the verse that will supply a beautiful watering hole in the desert days of life is this:

 Whoever believes in me, as the Scripture has said, “Out of his heart will flow rivers of living water.”
 John 7:38

 Picture that imagery for a moment.
 Rather than cracked, dusty, dead dirt—like when self-pity, frustration and exhaustion reign in our heart—an active, bubbling, crisp river of life is available to every believer.
 Scratch that, it isn’t simply available, Jesus says it is ready to flow from our redeemed hearts!

 Why did Christ say this?
 He makes this proclamation during the Feast of Booths, one of three “pilgrim feasts” ordained by God’s Law, in which Jewish people were to come before the Lord to rest and celebrate God’s provision.

 A tradition had been added by the Jews, in which a priest would pour out water as a sacrifice, to demonstrate God’s blessing.
 Christ uses this occasion to explain that not only does He provide physical water that nourishes bodies, but living water that saves eternal souls.

 What exactly is that living water?
 Looking at other portions of Scripture, this water is said to be continuous—it will never run dry.
 It is restorative.
 It heals and comforts.
 It is pure and life-giving (John 4:14, Revelation 7:17, Revelation 22:1).